 The Australian Code of Practice was developed through a Queensland Government funded Trusted Autonomous Systems (TAS) project, with the intent of addressing the lack of tailored Australian standards for autonomous vessels.
-Before drafting the Code a review was undertaken of existing international standards and codes (Report availablehere), which informed the development of a set of guiding principles.
+Before drafting the Code a review was undertaken of existing international standards and codes (Report available here), which informed the development of a set of guiding principles.
 These principles were tested through a series of public workshops, which then informed the development of the draft Code.
-Public consultation on the draft Australian Code of Practice occurred in late 2021, with the final version of the Australian Code of Practice published in April 2022.
+Public consultation on the draft Australian Code of Practice occurred in late 2021, with the final version of Edition 1 of the Australian Code of Practice published in April 2022.
+Edition 2 of the Australian Code of Practice was published in October 2023.

-The Australian Maritime Safety Authority (AMSA) has been closely engaged throughout the development of the Australian Code of Practice, ensuring it will be accepted as truly representing best practice in Australia.
+The Australian Maritime Safety Authority (AMSA) was closely engaged throughout the development of the Australian Code of Practice, ensuring it will be accepted as truly representing best practice in Australia.